-In the first 3 parts of the The Brewing Monks, we looked specifically at the history of the Trappist order and the current Trappist Breweries.
+In the first 4 parts of the The Brewing Monks, we looked specifically at the history of the Trappist order and the current Trappist Breweries.
 In the first part, The Brewing Monks: A Brief History of the Trappist Order and Monastic Brewing, I looked at the history of the Trappist order and how abbeys become involved in brewing.
-In the Second Part, The Brewing Monks: The Eight Trappist Breweries (Part 1), I delved into the history of Rochefort, Stift Engelszell, Westmalle, and Westvleteren.
-In the third part, The Brewing Monks: The Eight Trappist Breweries (Part 2), I covered the history of Chimay, Orval, La Trappe, and Achel.
+In the Second Part, The Brewing Monks: The Trappist Breweries (Part 1), I delved into the history of Rochefort, Stift Engelszell, Westmalle, and Westvleteren.
+In the third part, The Brewing Monks: The Trappist Breweries (Part 2), I covered the history of Chimay, Orval, La Trappe, and Achel.
+In 2015, a new brewery was added at one of the oldest monasteries in Italy.
+Their story is told here: The Brewing Monks: The 11th Trappist Brewery – Tre Fontane.
 The next part will cover the Trappist Monasteries that are in the process of adding a brewery in or have beer ventures that would allow them to add one in the future.

 Edited & Updated 10/21/2013